Morphonodepredictivemodel/morphonode/README.md

 ## Install the latest release from source package

-The latest stable release is the morphonode version 1.0.0.
+The latest stable release is the **morphonode version 1.0.0**.
 You can download this and older versions from the "Releases" panel of this website.
 The zip or tar.gz package can be installed (from the home directory) in **R** with:

 ``` r